Don’t let foot pain keep you down. Find out what could be causing it and what you can do to stop it.

 This could be the result of metatarsalgia or Morton’s neuroma.
 With both of these conditions you can wear orthotics to take pressure off the foot, take pain relievers or talk to our Nashville foot doctors about prescription pain medications or steroid injections.
 With metatarsalgia you can also ice the foot.
 If Morton’s neuroma is too severe you may need to consider surgery.

 Foot pain doesn’t have to be something you just put up with.
-Eliminate the problem once and for all by turning to Foot & Ankle Centers in Nashville, TN.
+Eliminate the problem once and for all by turning to Foot & Ankle Specialists of Nashville, TN.
 We are ready to create a treatment plan that will have you back on your feet in no time!

 Are you tired of living with bunion pain?
-Dr. William Cohen and Dr. Timothy Bush, your Nashville, TN podiatrists at Foot & Ankle Centers, share some information about bunions and explain what you can do to relieve your pain.
+Dr. Timothy Bush, your Nashville, TN podiatrists at Foot & Ankle Specialists of Nashville, share some information about bunions and explain what you can do to relieve your pain.

 What are bunions?